Persuade, Convince

 2: to convince of error or sinfulness

-Both persuadere and convincere mark the completion of the action.
-According to the grammatical normative tradition, to convince is should be used in situations in which beliefs are changed without action, whilst to persuade is should be used for situations in which action is undertaken; the rule is based on the etymology of the words.
-In practice, both terms are used as synonyms.
-The traditional rule may be based on the principle of superfluity, whereby there cannot be two words with the same meaning, as there cannot be two laws to the same effect.
-Yet two words can have the same meaning until everyday usage differentiates them.
+d for situations in which action is taken; the rule is based on the etymology of the words.
+In practice, the two terms are synonymous.
+The traditional rule is reminiscent of on the rule of redundancy in law (the normative grammarian too is a legal expert), whereby there cannot be two words with the same meaning, as there cannot be two laws to the same effect.
+However, two words can have the same meaning until everyday usage differentiates them.

 3.2 Lexical opposition persuasion vs. conviction